 - Anxiety disorders

 - Attention-deficit/hyperactivity disorder

 - Eating disorders are familial illnesses.
 Traits like temperament predispose people toward developing a disorder that may be passed from generation to generation.

 - Higher rates of feeding disturbances in children who have mothers with eating disorders.

 - History of gastrointestinal conditions, such as gastroesophageal reflux disease.

-- Incidents of choking on food can be a precipitator.
+- Incidents of choking or vomiting food can be a precipitator, including traumatic events

-- Cultural pressures to eat pure and healthy foods that emphasize food processing, sourcing, packing and environmental impact that can be an influencer on food beliefs, as well as intake.
+- Cultural pressures to eat pure and healthy foods that emphasize food processing, sourcing, packing, and environmental impact can be an influence on food beliefs, as well as intake.

 Treatment for Avoidant/Restrictive Food Intake Disorder

 Since ARFID does not quite describe a mental state in the same way as other disorders, it’s important to investigate the reasoning behind ARFID for each individual person and case in order to effectively treat it.